- Oops!Something went wrong.Please try again later.

 What's more, continuous exposure to violence via media and news reports can and does take a serious toll on mental health—especially for Black people.
 It amplifies the collective unease and distress felt in Black communities around the country, resulting in stress, increased heart rate and blood pressure, muscle tension, migraines, sleeplessness, and feelings of sadness, anger, fear, and hopelessness, Candice Hargons, PhD, director of the Center for Healing Racial Trauma, previously told Women's Health.

-Not to mention the fact that the novel coronavirus outbreak (which has had a disproportionate impact on Black communities) has also led to a spike in anxiousness and uncertainty.
+Not to mention the fact that the COVID-19 (which has had a disproportionate impact on Black communities) has also led to increased anxiousness and uncertainty nationwide.